mariuszduka/omega2-mineserver/README.md

 Server still lacks features compared to original minecraft server.
 Working with **1.8.9** client (protocol 47)

+Please note that the Omega2 minicomputer has got limited hardware resources that may affect the proper operation of the Minecraft server.
+The main purpose of making this package is to show that the Omega2 minicomputer can be used for numerous interesting applications that can prove to be extremely inspiring.
+Simply put, a Minecraft game played on Omega2 is always great entertainment!

 ## About Mineserver

-**Mineserver** is completely open-source, and licensed under a permissive 3-clause BSD license, meaning you're free to use it for whatever you like, whenever you like, for as long as you like!
+**Mineserver** is completely open-sourced and licensed under a permissive 3 clause BSD Licence, meaning that you are free to use it whenever you like and for whatever you like!

 ## Features